-When self-employed you must complete an annual Self-Assessment tax return.
-You need to complete a tax return even if you were only self-employed for part of the year.
+When self-employed, you must complete an annual Self-Assessment tax return.
+You must complete a tax return even if you were only self-employed for part of the year.
 You can send your return online or on paper.
 If you send your return online, you'll have three months longer to complete and send it.

-The deadline for online submission of tax returns is 31st January in the year following the end of the tax year.
-For example, for the tax year ending 5 April 2021 (tax year 2020/21) online returns must be submitted (and any tax or national insurance contributions paid) by the 31 January 2022.
-If you submit a paper tax return, they must be filed with HM Revenue and Customs by the 31 October 2021.
+The deadline for online submission of tax returns is 31st January the year following the end of the tax year.
+For example, for the tax year ending 5 April 2023 (the tax year 2022/23), online returns must be submitted (and any tax or national insurance contributions paid) by 31 January 2024.
+If you submit a paper tax return, it must be filed with HM Revenue and Customs by 31 October 2023.

 9) Can you help me with my tax return?

 The Casting Collective cannot offer you tax advice.
-However, as referred to in point 2 our accountant, Paul Cann has agreed to assist any Supporting Artistes to complete a tax return.
-If you are interested in this please email Paul here.
+However, as mentioned in point 2, our accountant, Paul Cann, has agreed to assist any Supporting Artistes in completing a tax return.
+If you are interested in this, please email Paul here.

 10) Why do you still need my National Insurance number?